Saturday, October 2nd, 2021!

 The day-long festival officially kicks off Saturday at 8 a.m.
 Thousands line Main Street from Garth Brooks Boulevard to 3rd Street for one of Oklahoma’s largest parades beginning at 10 a.m.

-Following the parade, festivities shift to the Czech Building at 5th and Cedar with polka bands and traditional folk dance performances throughout the day.
-Sample traditional Czech foods including kolaches and sausages prepared by the Oklahoma Czechs, Inc. Members and volunteers bake more than 2,500 dozen kolaches which sell out every year.
+Following the parade, festivities shift to the Czech Building at 5th and Cedar with polka bands and traditional Czech and Slovak folk dance performances throughout the day.
+Sample delightful Czech foods including kolaches and sausages prepared by the Oklahoma Czechs, Inc. Members and volunteers bake more than 2,500 dozen kolaches, (sweet Czech pastries), which typically sell out before noon!

 Shop dozens of arts and crafts booths and festival food vendors.
-Then join us at 4 p.m. for the coronation of the 2014 Oklahoma Czech Royalty including a Queen, Junior Queen, Prince and Princess.
-The festival concludes with the Royalty Coronation Ball at the historical Yukon Czech Hall at 205 N. Czech Hall Road.
-Everyone is welcome to come dance to the music of the Masopust and Bohemian Knights bands.
+Then join us at 4 p.m. for the coronation of the 2021 Oklahoma Czech Royalty including a Queen, Junior Queen, Prince and Princess.
+The festival concludes with the Royalty Coronation Ball at the historical Yukon Czech Hall located at 205 N. Czech Hall Road.
+Everyone is welcome to come dance the night away to the music of the Masopust and Bohemian Knights bands!

 The mission of the Oklahoma Czechs, Inc. is to preserve the precious traditions of the Czech people.
-The Oklahoma Czech Festival keeps Yukon’s heritage alive by sharing of the Czech customs handed down from generation to generation.
+The family-friendly Oklahoma Czech Festival offers something for everyone and keeps Yukon’s heritage alive by sharing the Czech customs handed down from generation to generation.